 The Metropolitan Water District of Southern California (MWD) is a consortium of 26 cities and water districts that provides drinking water to nearly 19 million people in Southern California, including West Basin Municipal Water District (WBMWD), from whom the City purchases treated water.
 MWD supplies the City with treated water from the Diemer, Jensen, and Weymouth Treatment Plants.
 Most of the water treated at these plants travels down the Colorado River and flows through MWD's 242-mile Colorado River Aqueduct.
 Some MWD water also comes from Northern California rivers and streams that feed the State Water Project's 444-mile California Aqueduct.
 These plants use conventional techniques to treat your water.
 This includes the coagulation process where aluminum sulfate and other chemical additives cling to particles in the water, forming large particles that settle to the bottom of large sedimentation basins.
 Then, the water flows through coal and sand for filtration.
-Chloramine (chlorine plus ammonia) disinfection is used to kill remaining microorganisms, such as bacteria, and to keep the water safe as it travels to your tap.
+Chloramine (chlorine plus ammonia) disinfection is used to kill remaining microorganisms, such as bacteria, and keep the water safe as it travels to your tap.

 MWD completed source water assessments of its Colorado River and State Water Project supplies in 2020 and 2021, respectively.
 Colorado River water is considered to be most vulnerable to recreation, urban and storm water runoff, increasing urbanization in the watershed, and wastewater.
 The State Water Project is considered to be most vulnerable to urban and storm water runoff, wildlife, agriculture, recreation, and wastewater.
 A copy of the assessments can be obtained by contacting MWD at (213) 217-6850.
-The Water Replenishment District of Southern California (WRD) manages groundwater for nearly four millions residents in 43 cities of South Los Angeles County.